leastbad/optimism/reference.md

 ```
 {% endcode %}

 **channel**: The ActionCable channel created by the `rake optimism:install` setup task.
-In most cases, you don't need to change this value.
-In fact, the only good reason to change this value is if you already have an OptimismChannel.
-If this describes you, congratulations on your optimism.
+Good enough to get you up and running in development, you will need to pull your desired identifier from the context Optimism is running in and let the `broadcasting_for` method on `OptimismChannel` call the shots.
+Find out more on the [authentication](https://optimism.leastbad.com/authentication) page.

 **form\_class**: The CSS class that will be applied to the form if the id has been properly set eg. `posts_form` \(following the simple pattern **resources\_form**\).
 If form\_class is set to false or nil, no CSS class will be applied.